 New in this body of work is a reference to landscape.
 I think of all my work as coming from nature, but with some of these paintings I am adding what I see as an additional pattern, one that suggests rock formations undoubtedly inspired by time spent in Joshua Tree.
 In all the paintings I continue to explore the effects of warm and cool colors, with varying degrees of tonalities, but the insinuation of landscape allows me to examine a different type of spatial field and its relationship to scale.

 Originally from Colorado, I studied art at Western Washington University & Fairhaven College, Bellingham, Washington, the University of Copenhagen, Denmark and the University of Washington.
 While living in Los Angeles I worked as a curator for Gemini G.E.L., and with various corporate art collections.
 I also worked as a consultant for David Hockney’s studio.
 I then moved to Portland with my husband, Mark, to start Mahaffey Fine Art, a fine art print workshop.
 In Portland my work is represented by the Russo Lee Gallery.

 I have exhibited primarily in galleries on the West Coast and at institutions such as the Portland Art Museum, Boise Art Museum, and Oregon State University.
 I have completed various public art commissions including ones for the El Paso International Airport, TX, Columbia Basin College, WA, Oregon Convention Center and Tigard Public Library, OR, Tacoma Public Schools, and for a Fire Station in Aurora, CO.

-Her work is represented in the collections of the New York Public Library, the Tacoma Art Museum, King County Arts Commission, Swedish Hospital and Microsoft, the Portland Art Museum, and Oregon Health Sciences University, among others.
+My work is included in the collections of the Portland Art Museum, New York Public Library, Tacoma Art Museum, Portland State University, Boise Art Museum, Good Samaritan Hospital, King County Arts Commission, Swedish Hospital, Microsoft, Oregon Health Sciences University, and private collections.